 A hiatus hernia is when the upper part of the stomach slides up through the gap in the diaphragm into the chest cavity.
 The diaphragm is the muscle that separates the chest from the stomach.
 Normally, the gap is only wide enough to allow the oesophagus through it.

-The hiatus hernia reduces the efficiency of the LES and can result in reflux.
-Also, in normal circumstances, the opening in the diaphragm is thought to act as another sphincter around the lower end of the oesophagus and if the opening is too big it will not have this capacity.
+The hiatus hernia reduces the efficiency of the LES, which can result in reflux.
+Also, in normal circumstances, the opening in the diaphragm is thought to act as another sphincter around the lower end of the oesophagus.
+If this opening is too big it will not work in this way.

-Being overweight or obese or being pregnant can increase the pressure on the abdomen and also be a cause of the stomach contents refluxing up into the oesophagus.
+Being overweight or obese or being pregnant can increase the pressure on the abdomen and weaken the lower oesophageal sphincter, causing the stomach contents to reflux up into the oesophagus.

 Overeating or eating just before going to bed can worsen reflux symptoms.